What parameters are CFOs

 GST Registration for Brokers and Commission Agents

 Any person who falls under the definition of an agent is required to obtain GST registration.
-The threshold limit condition for registration does not apply to commission agents.
-So, a person is required to obtain compulsory registration once he falls under the definition of an agent as mentioned above.
-He can register himself as an NRTP (Non-Resident Taxable person) if he is making a taxable supply in India.
+The threshold limit for registration does not apply to commission agents.
+Hence, a person is required to obtain compulsory registration once they fall under the definition of an agent as mentioned above.
+They can register himself as an NRTP (Non-Resident Taxable person) if they are making a taxable supply in India and have no fixed place of business or residence in India.

 The composition scheme was earlier available only for the suppliers of goods, but the scheme is now available for service providers as well as vide CGST (Rate) notification no. 2/2019 dated 7th March 2019.
 Thus, brokers and commission agents with an annual aggregate turnover of up to Rs.50 lakh can opt for composition schemes.
 Opting for composition schemes will reduce the compliance burden of small taxpayers.